Sanchay117/terminal-game-of-life/README.md

 ## Optional Public Website

-The repository also includes a small static website that can be deployed with **GitHub Pages**.
+The repository also includes a small static website that has been deployed with **GitHub Pages** ([Link](https://sanchay117.github.io/terminal-game-of-life/)).
 Since GitHub Pages cannot execute Bash in the browser, the site uses JavaScript versions of the demos for presentation, while the Bash scripts remain the core assignment deliverables.

 ### What the website adds